ZakariyeAden/Weekend-sql-to-do-list/INSTRUCTIONS.md

 [X] - Work on the GET route and make function in Client to get the data from Database [X] - Work on the POST route
 [X] - Use the GET function in the response of POST
-[ ] - Each Task should have an option to 'Complete' or 'Delete'.
+[X] - Each Task should have an option to 'Complete' or 'Delete'.
-[] - Work on the PUT route
+[X] - Work on the PUT route
 [ ] - When a Task is complete, its visual representation should change on the front end.
 For example, the background of the task container could change from gray to green.
 The complete option should be  'checked off'.
 Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete.
 [ ] - Gonna need to use event delegation with CSS to check it off!
 [X] - Work on the DELETE route